In this article, I’ll help you find which Revopoint 3D scanner is best for your specific needs. I’ll compare the POP, POP 2, and the Revopoint MINI.

 Revopoint POP 2

 The Revopoint POP 2 takes the blueprint established with the Revopoint POP and improves it with better precision, improved color capture, and smoother operation.
-Something that was apparent when we got some hands-on time with the POP for our review.
+Something that was apparent when I got some hands-on time for my POP 2 review.

 It expands the Revopoint POP’s application options even further in fields like 3D design, 3D printing, 3D modeling, reverse engineering, and more.